cmu-lib/OSS-2025/_talks/talk11.md

 ---
-name: NASA TOPS Mission and OSTP Year of Open Science
+name: Transforming to Open Science at NASA and Beyond: A Year of Open Science
 speakers:
   - Jamaica Jones
 categories: